European Banking Federation

 18 Nov 2021

-Their ask — The federation requests moving away from rigid, prescriptive rules toward a flexible, intelligence-led approach.
+Message — The federation requests moving away from rigid, prescriptive rules toward a flexible, intelligence-led approach.
 They want less standardization that allows Member States to add requirements, arguing this reintroduces fragmentation.
 They seek permission to apply enhanced due diligence only for high-risk cases, not increased-risk ones, and want flexibility in governance structures rather than mandatory two-tier compliance systems.1234

-How it helps them — This would reduce compliance burdens and allow banks to focus resources on detecting actual criminal activity.5
+Why — This would reduce compliance burdens and allow banks to focus resources on detecting actual criminal activity.5

-Who loses — Financial intelligence units lose standardized data flows needed to identify criminal patterns across jurisdictions.6
+Impact — Financial intelligence units lose standardized data flows needed to identify criminal patterns across jurisdictions.6

 Meeting with Tommy De Temmerman (Cabinet of Commissioner Mairead Mcguinness)